-1 2 3 Country Type of Law Description Isle of Man Anti-Money Laundering Law.
+1 2 3

+Country Type of Law Description

+Isle of Man Anti-Money Laundering Law.
 Law implementing Savings Tax Agreements with EU Member States.
 Criminal Justice Acts.
 Evidence (Proceedings in Other Jurisdictions) Act.
 Allows information to be disclosed for the purposes of the prevention or detection of crime including tax crimes or for the purposes of criminal proceedings in another country.
 Savings tax agreements provide only for exchange in the case of voluntary disclosure - See footnote 2.
 Allows the Attorney General to obtain and provide information relating to a suspected offence involving serious or complex fraud.
 The Attorney General may also obtain information for the purposes of criminal proceedings that have been instituted or a criminal investigation that is being carried on in another country.
 Where a request for information relates to a tax offence in respect of which proceedings have not yet been instituted, there is a requirement that the request must be from a member of the Commonwealth or is made pursuant to a treaty to which the United Kingdom is a party and which extends to the Island; if these conditions are not complied with then there is a dual criminality requirement.
 Gives effect to the Hague Convention on the Taking of Evidence Abroad in Civil and Commercial Matters.

 Italy EU Mutual Assistance Instruments and applicable domestic law.
 See footnote 3.

 Japan None reported.

 Jersey Fraud Investigation Law.
 Mutual Legal Assistance Law.
 Anti-Money Laundering.
 Law implementing Savings Tax Agreements with EU Member States.
-Allows for assistance including exchange of information in cases of serious or complex fraud including tax fraud.
+Criminal Justice (International Cooperation) Law Evidence (Proceedings in Other Jurisdictions) Allows for assistance including exchange of information in cases of serious or complex fraud including tax fraud.
 Allows for assistance including exchange of information in criminal matters, including tax matters.
 Allows for international co-operation with respect to money laundering which includes the laundering of the proceeds of tax crimes.
 Savings tax agreements provide only for exchange in the case of voluntary disclosure - See footnote 2.
+Allows Jersey to cooperate with other countries in criminal investigations and proceedings and for related purposes.
+Gives effect to the Hague Convention on the Taking of Evidence Abroad in Civil and Commercial Matters.

 Korea None reported.

 Liechtenstein Law implementing the Agreement between Liechtenstein and the European Communities in relation to the EU Savings Directive.
 See footnote 1.

 Luxembourg EU Mutual Assistance Instruments and applicable domestic law.
 See footnote 3.

 Macao, China None reported.

 Malaysia None reported.
-Malta EU Mutual Assistance Instruments and applicable domestic law.
-See footnote 3.